centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/services.md

 * The **Notification Enabled** field allows us to enable or disable the notifications for the object.
-* If the **Inherit only contacts/contact group from host** box is checked, then when generating the configuration, contact and/or host groups of contacts (or the subsequent inherited templates) will overwrite the service or its service templates.
+* If the **Inherit only contacts/contact group from host** box is checked, then when generating the configuration, contact and/or host groups of contacts (or those inherited from templates) will overwrite the service or its service templates.
 This function disables entering contacts and contact groups for this service.
 * The **Implied Contacts** indicates the contacts that will receive the notifications.
 * In the **Implied Contact Groups** list, all the contacts belonging to the contact groups defined will receive the notifications.